github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Example: Add flow through the **concat** method.
 ------------------------------------------------
-In this example we will see, how to define flow through a method for a simple case.
+In this example we show how to model flow through a method for a simple case.
 This pattern covers many of the cases where we need to define flow through a method.
 Please note that the flow through the **concat** method is already added to the CodeQL Java analysis.